Recent Case Wins

 Highest ever Record damages for girl with Erb’s Palsy – £1,250,000

-Simon Mansfield, Associate Solicitor was instructed by a 20 year old girl (C) who suffered a severe brachial plexus injury during her birth at a West Hertfordshire Hospital in 1996.
+Simon Mansfield, now a partner and solicitor, was instructed by a 20 year old girl (C) who suffered a severe brachial plexus injury during her birth at a West Hertfordshire Hospital in 1996.

 Despite undergoing 10 operations many of which were attempting to stabilise the shoulder joint, C sadly made a very poor recovery from her injury.
 She was left with limited function in her left arm and generalised muscle weakness throughout the limb, including her wrist and hand.
 As a result she was only able to move her arm through a limited range and required help with many activities of daily living.